 Ownership Entities must submit any proposed Project change after Tax Credit Reservation through the online Application.
 IFA may approve changes, subject to conditions, or deny.
-Material changes may be considered but shall result in an additional fee and future scoring penalty if approved.
+Material changes may be considered but shall result in an additional fee and future scoring penalty in the 9% Tax Credit Round if approved.
 Material changes are changes that cause the Project to not be substantially the same as when awarded.
-This includes but is not limited to redesigns or revisions to the site, design or plans that may require extensive review, consideration for feasibility, scoring, or special considerations that may require IFA Board approval.
+This includes but is not limited to redesigns or revisions to the site, design, or plans that may require extensive review, consideration for feasibility, scoring, or special considerations that may require IFA Board approval.